vaclavah/final-project/README.md

 # final-project

-Template repo for final projects for EcoEvoTheory 2022
+This is a template repository for final projects for EcoEvoTheory Fall 2022.